traceforce/terraform-provider-traceforce/docs/data-sources/source_apps.md

 Read-Only:

 - `created_at` (String) Date and time the source app was created
-- `datalake_id` (String) ID of the datalake this source app belongs to
+- `hosting_environment_id` (String) ID of the hosting environment this source app belongs to
 - `id` (String) System generated ID of the source app
 - `name` (String) Name of the source app
 - `status` (String) Status of the source app.
-Valid values: Disconnected, Connected.
+Valid values: pending, deployed, disconnected, connected.
 - `type` (String) Type of source app.
 For example, Salesforce, HubSpot, etc.
 - `updated_at` (String) Date and time the source app was last updated